 In an unfair dismissal claim, it is for the employee to show that they were dismissed.
 This can either be a straightforward express dismissal (e.g. "You're fired!"), the expiry of a fixed-term contract without it being renewed by the employer, or a constructive dismissal (where the employee resigns in response to a serious breach of contract by the employer).
-The IT will uphold the claim unless the employer can show an acceptable reason for the dismissal.
+The ET will uphold the claim unless the employer can show an acceptable reason for the dismissal.
 In outline, the acceptable reasons are:

-- lack of capability (including ill health or injury) - conduct - redundancy - that the employee could not continue in the job without contravention of a statutory duty or restriction

-"some other substantial reason" of a kind such as to justify the dismissal (e.g. a business reorganisation)
+- lack of capability (including ill health or injury) - conduct - redundancy - that the employee could not continue in the job without contravention of a statutory duty or restriction - "some other substantial reason" of a kind such as to justify the dismissal (e.g. a business reorganisation)

-If one of these reasons is established, the IT goes on to determine whether the dismissal was fair or unfair, the key question being whether or not the employer acted reasonably in dismissing the employee for the reason in question.
-The outcome largely depends on whether the employer followed the procedure appropriate for the type of reason for dismissal.
+If one of these reasons is established, the ET goes on to determine whether the dismissal was fair or unfair.
+The key question is whether or not the employer acted reasonably in dismissing the employee for the reason in question.